From motte to castle

-If you turn to an encyclopedia or Wikipedia, the following definition of a motte pops up: "a medieval artificial mound for defensive purposes, on which some form of castle was then built."
+If you look it up in an encyclopedia or on Wikipedia, you’ll invariably find the following definition of a motte: “a medieval artificial mound built for defensive purposes, on top of which some form of castle was constructed.”

-During this bike ride, it will become clear to you that perhaps people have focused a bit too often on just one period in the evolution of motts, more specifically the Middle Ages.
-During the 15th century, there were reportedly 13 such walled moths in Works.
-The three surviving moths we visit by bicycle to date make it clear that not all three originated during the same period.
-Moreover, their function was certainly not always, or at least not purely defensive.
+During this bike tour, it will become clear to you that people may have focused a bit too much on just one period in the evolution of motte-and-bailey castles, specifically the Middle Ages.
+During the 15th century, there were reportedly 13 such walled motte-and-bailey sites in Werken.
+The three remaining motte-and-bailey sites we visit by bike make it clear that they did not all originate in the same period.
+Moreover, their function was certainly not always, or at least not purely, defensive.

-For a long time, the inhabitants of Werken, as well as tourists, have marveled at these peculiar mounds that our ancestors apparently raised in the village.
-By the way, it must have been a serious job to do so.
-When you know, for example, that the "Hoge Andjoen" is over 6 meters high, has a diameter of over 25 meters and a circumference of about 180m, you realize that a huge amount of earth had to be moved to do so.
+For a very long time, both the residents of Werken and tourists have marveled at these peculiar mounds that our ancestors in the village apparently built.
+It must have been a serious undertaking, by the way.
+If you consider, for example, that the ‘Hoge Andjoen’ is over 6 meters high, has a diameter of over 25 meters, and a circumference of approximately 180 meters, you realize that an enormous amount of earth must have been moved to create it.

-What prompted our ancestors to build this kind of artificial hill?
+What motivated our ancestors to construct these kinds of artificial mounds?
 There is no single answer to this question.
-For example, the three moths we touch had different end purposes.
-This is one of the main insights this bike ride will undoubtedly provide.
+For instance, the three mounds we’ll visit had different ultimate purposes.
+This is one of the key insights this bike tour will undoubtedly reveal.

 📏 11.8 km